gnatsum1/BotnetBabies2/README.md

-# Smishing Campaign Script

-This Python script sends simulated smishing messages to a list of employees for internal security awareness training.
-It reads a CSV file containing employee information and sends personalized messages using the [Textbelt](https://textbelt.com) SMS API.
+# Email Phishing Simulation App

+This project provides a simple HTML front-end and Python backend for simulating email phishing campaigns for internal security awareness training.
+It allows you to preview and customize simulated phishing emails to selected recipients from a CSV file.
+No real emails are sent.

 ---

 ## ⚠️ Disclaimer

-**This script is intended for ethical use only**—e.g., internal phishing simulation campaigns authorized by your organization’s cybersecurity team.
-Do not use this for illegal or unauthorized activity.
+**This app is for ethical, educational, and authorized use only.** Do not use for illegal, unethical, or unauthorized activity.
+All templates and outputs are simulated and should not be used for real-world attacks or social engineering.

 ---

 ## Features

-- Sends personalized phishing-style SMS messages to a list of phone numbers.
-- Encodes email addresses in phishing links using Base64.
-- Uses a secure `.env` file for API key storage.
-- Easy integration with the Textbelt SMS API.
+- Preview simulated phishing-style emails to selected recipients (no sending).
+- Choose from multiple phishing templates (HR, towing, customs, etc.) with threat tagging (MITRE ATT&CK).
+- Add custom context/details to personalize messages (context appears after the body and before threat tags in previews).
+- Select individual recipients from your CSV file in the UI.
+- HTML front-end for easy campaign setup and preview.
+- Python backend for console-based preview (no sending).
+- MITRE threat tags are shown in the preview only and are not part of the actual email body.

 ---

 ## Prerequisites

 - Python 3.7+
-- A `.env` file with your `API_KEY`
-- [Textbelt](https://textbelt.com) account (free test mode available)
 - CSV file with columns: `name`, `number`, `email`
+- Modern web browser (for HTML UI)

 ---